roniketraut/football_data_analysis/README.md

 # football_data_analysis

-Here’s a more professional version of your project description:

 Project Overview
-This project involved analyzing a dataset spanning five seasons, obtained from Kaggle.
-The workflow included the following key stages:
+This project focuses on analyzing a multi-season dataset obtained from Kaggle.
+The dataset spans five seasons and was processed through several key stages to derive actionable insights:

-Data Acquisition and Cleaning:
+1. Data Acquisition and Cleaning

-The raw dataset was pre-processed and cleaned using Python’s pandas library to ensure consistency, handle missing values, and optimize data for analysis.
+The raw dataset was acquired from Kaggle and pre-processed using Python's pandas library.
+During this phase, I ensured data consistency by:

-Database Integration:
+Handling missing or inconsistent values
+Removing outliers and duplicates
+Standardizing column names and formats

-The cleaned data was imported into a SQL database, leveraging PostgreSQL for efficient storage and querying.
+The data was optimized for efficient querying and analysis in subsequent stages.

+2. Database Integration
+Once the dataset was cleaned, I imported it into a PostgreSQL database.
+This involved:

+Designing the database schema for efficient storage Writing SQL scripts to create tables and relationships Ensuring data integrity during the import process PostgreSQL was chosen for its scalability and powerful querying capabilities, allowing for efficient handling of large datasets.

-Data Analysis:
+3. Data Analysis

-In-depth analysis was conducted using advanced SQL queries in PostgreSQL to extract meaningful insights and patterns.
+In-depth analysis was conducted using advanced SQL queries within the PostgreSQL environment.
+Key tasks included:

+Writing complex queries to extract insights and identify patterns in the data Using SQL aggregation, joins, and subqueries to derive key metrics and trends Optimizing queries for performance by indexing frequently accessed columns This stage was critical in uncovering meaningful insights from the raw data, focusing on data relationships and trends over the seasons.

-Visualization and Reporting:
+4. Visualization and Reporting

-Finally, a comprehensive dashboard and additional analytics were developed in Power BI, providing actionable insights and interactive visualizations.
+The final stage of the project involved creating interactive visualizations and reports using Power BI.
+Here, I focused on the following:

+Power Query Editor: I utilized Power BI's Query Editor to clean, transform, and prepare the data for visualization.
+This included merging, filtering, and reshaping data from multiple tables.
+DAX (Data Analysis Expressions): I applied advanced DAX formulas to create calculated columns and measures, allowing for dynamic, on-the-fly calculations and time-based analysis.
+Interactive Dashboards: The dashboard offers a comprehensive view of key metrics, such as player performance, team statistics, and match outcomes across seasons.
+Visualizations were designed for clarity and ease of use, providing actionable insights.